Why collect human milk?

 Neonatologists are most concerned about preventing necrotizing enterocolitis (NEC), a disease that attacks the intestinal tract, damaging or destroying it, and requiring surgery to repair or remove the intestines.
 Emergency surgery on a preterm infant is difficult and dangerous.
 Mother’s milk makes a huge difference in how well these little babies do after birth because it vastly reduces the incidence of NEC, and it helps to repair the intestines should they become infected.
 Human milk fights infection while providing ideal nutrition.

-1.5% of preterm infants fed human milk acquire NEC.
+- 1.5% of extremely preterm infants fed human milk acquire NEC.

-10-17% of preterm infants fed formula acquire NEC.
+- 10-17% of extremely preterm infants fed formula acquire NEC.

 Is donor human milk safe?

 Yes.
 The Mothers’ Milk Bank follows the strict screening, processing, and dispensing guidelines established by the Human Milk Banking Association of North America (HMBANA) to ensure the safety of donor human milk.
 These guidelines have been established with the advisement of the Centers for Disease Control, the Food and Drug Administration, and the blood and tissue industries.
 Potential donors provide complete medical and lifestyle histories and undergo blood tests, similar to the screening process used at blood banks.
 Donated milk is then tested for bacteria and levels of nutrients, and pasteurized to kill any bacteria or viruses.
 Before the pasteurized milk is dispensed, bacteriological testing is done to ensure its safety.